TN-Holdings-LLC/psf-zero/README.md

   `optimization_level=3` — `VF2Layout`'s own `seed=-1` shuffle behaving
   inconsistently, or drift in the measurement environment.
 An experiment to distinguish the two is designed but not yet run.
-- Whether the ordering effects behind the layout-search prototype — found via the public `rustworkx` package — hold inside Qiskit's own compiled VF2 implementation (`qiskit._accelerate.vf2_layout`). **Confirmed untestable through any exposed interface** (2026-09-17): direct introspection of `VF2PassConfiguration` shows it has no `id_order`-equivalent parameter at any level of Qiskit's current implementation.
-The prototype's integration into PSF-Zero's pipeline has been confirmed, but this specific question would need access Qiskit does not currently expose.
+- ~~Whether the ordering effects behind the layout-search prototype hold inside Qiskit's own compiled VF2 implementation.~~ **RESOLVED (2026-09-19), see the Update block above**: reading `qiskit_circuit::vf2` directly confirms `VF2Layout`/`VF2PostLayout` use a custom implementation with a hardcoded `Vf2ppSorter` ("VF2++") ordering, unconditionally — not the public `rustworkx` package, and with no exposed toggle.
+The prior "confirmed untestable" note (2026-09-17) was a dead end from probing the wrong layer (`VF2PassConfiguration`); reading the actual Rust source directly is what resolved it.
 - Whether the prototype's search-retry budget (recently tuned down based on a six-point sweep) can go lower still — the sweep's smallest tested value already misses one topology outright, and no finer step was tried near that boundary.